KarimJerbi/Coding-Challenges/155-kaleidoscope_snowflake/README.md

 w + ↓ : decrease stroke width value

-## Nice things to add:

-- color palette

-- export the image to a media extension (png, jpeg ...)

 ### Please give advice/suggestion by reporting an issue or even better creating a pull request !